Korea (Democratic People's Republic of)

 Since the establishment of diplomatic relations, there have so far been no visits to North Korea by German government delegations at ministerial level or trips to Germany by North Korean government ministers (except for the visit by then Physical Culture and Sports Minister Pak Myong Chol, who travelled to Germany in June 2011 to attend the opening match of the FIFA Women’s World Cup).
 However, there have been several official visits to North Korea by members of the German Bundestag.

 Trade between Germany and North Korea has fallen by nearly a half in just a few years.
 It now stands at a very low level: approximately EUR 12 million a year.
 Germany’s principal imports from North Korea are textiles.
 Its main exports to North Korea are pharmaceutical products.
 No bilateral agreements have yet been concluded on economic, financial or scientific and technological cooperation.

 The North Korean side shows some interest in German culture, mainly in classical music, films and literature, but cultural and education work is highly restricted by the requirement that official permission be obtained for any activities and by prior censorship.

-There is a German Academic Exchange Service (DAAD) lecturer working at the Kim Il Sung University in Pyongyang.
 In recent years, a number of North Korean academics have been able to spend several months in Germany as guest researchers.
 In view of the UN sanctions regime, however, Germany does not currently host visits by scientists or engineers.
 In 2014, a ten-member group of students and their lecturers were able to undertake a two-week trip to Germany.
 For a number of years now, a programme has been in place that enables German-speaking North Korean doctors to receive further training in German hospitals.

 Since the 1990s, Germans have no longer been allowed to study or pursue research in North Korea.